 - Moving Budget Constraints

-- Availability of moving help
+- Availability of help for moving

 - Your ability to drive a truck